 Start your routine by having a warm bath and gently exfoliating your skin with a mitt.
 The hot water softens your skin and allows the existing tan to be removed more easily.

-Once you have removed any existing tan or exfoliated any dead skin, wait a few hours before applying fake tan.
+Once you have removed any existing self tanner or exfoliated any dead skin, wait a day or a minimum of 5 hours before applying your new layer of tan.
 Skin tends to be quite sensitive after exfoliating and applying tan immediately after can irritate and sting.
-Also, I find fake tan doesn’t apply as well on freshly exfoliated skin.
+Also, I find

-If needed, shave your legs before you apply the fake tan.
+If needed, shave your legs before you apply the self tanner.
 Shaving them after the fact tends to scrape much of the tanner off with it.

 Self Tanning Tip 2: Moisturise dry areas

-For areas such as elbows, hands and ankles, it is recommended to place moisturiser on before you apply the tanner.
-The product clings to drier areas and can end up looking relatively darker than the rest of your body and is harder to remove.
+For dry-prone areas such as elbows and knees and hands and ankles, it is recommended to place moisturiser on at least a day prior before you apply the self tanner.
+The self tan product can cling to drier areas and can end up looking relatively darker or stained than the rest of your body and is harder to remove.

 I recommend using Neutrogena Fragrance-Free Lightweight Body Oil for dry skin.

-Apply a small pump of moisturiser on dry areas and allow it to absorb into the skin before applying your tan.
+Apply a small pump of moisturiser on dry areas and allow it to absorb into the skin before applying your self tanner.